::p_load(sf, sfdep, tmap, tidyverse) pacman

 Question: What statistical observations can you draw from the LISA map above?

-10.6 Hot Spot and Cold Spot Area Analysis
+10.5 Hot Spots and Cold Spots Analysis (HCSA)

-The term ‘hot spot’ has been used generically across disciplines to describe a region or value that is higher relative to its surroundings (Lepers et al 2005, Aben et al 2012, Isobe et al 2015).
+The term hot spots refer to areas where high values are concentrated and surrounded by other high values.
+It has been used generically across disciplines to describe a region or value that is higher relative to its surroundings (Lepers et al 2005, Aben et al 2012, Isobe et al 2015).
+For example, a hot spot analysis might reveal clusters of high GDP per capita in a province, indicating areas with significantly higher GDP per capita than other parts of the province.

 - Deriving spatial weight matrix